 - In what ways has British colonialism worked to dispossess Indigenous communities from their lands and resources?
 What role have treaties played in this?

 - How have Indigenous communities been impacted upon, responded to and resisted processes of colonialism?

-- In what ways are contemporary spaces being decolonised through Indigenous research, activism and assertions of self-determination?
+- In what ways are contemporary spaces being decolonised and indigenised through Indigenous research, activism and assertions of self-determination?

 Students who successfully complete the course should be able to:

 - Understand better the impacts of British colonialism on indigenous communities across Aotearoa, Australia, Hawaii and North America;